 The authors would like to thank John Molinari, Ryan Torn, Lance Bosart, Frank Marks, and Chris Velden (aka the "hive") for their many insightful discussions related to the TC diurnal cycle and this work.
-This paper benefited from reviews by Rob Rogers from the NOAA/AOML/Hurricane Research Division and Altug Aksoy from the University of Miami/CIMAS-NOAA/AOML/Hurricane Research Division.
+This paper benefited from reviews by xxx from NOAA/AOML/HRD and xxx from the University of Miami/CIMAS-NOAA/AOML/HRD.
+This research is supported by NASA grant NNX10AU44G from the Hurricane and Severe Storm Sentinel (HS3) project, Office of Naval Research Program Element (PE) 0601153N grant N000141410132, and by NOAA grant NA140AR4830172 from the Unmanned Aircraft Systems (UAS) Program.